andrewwio/usestate-basic-calculator/README.md

 2. Add 0 to "." so that it displays '0.' instead of just '.'
 3. limit integers
-4. percent and negate then equals displaying '' instead of '0' [complete] 5.
-AC displaying '' instead of '0'
+4. percent and negate then equals displaying '' instead of '0'
-[complete] 6.
+5. pressing 0 first makes it display in front of the other digits ie '023' instead of '23' [complete] 6.
+AC displaying '' instead of '0' [complete] 7.
 Hover and focus buttons with white fadeout transition (css)

 # Getting Started with Create React App